elangendorff/stock-analysis/README.md

 ## The Code

 ### Original Attempt
 The original VBA code (found in Module1 of the Visual Basic Editor) involved making a pass through every stock transaction in the data[^1] in order to compile statistics for a given stock ticker code ("ticker").
-The data was then output to an available line on the output worksheet, and the process was then repeated for each remaining ticker in the set.
+The data was then output to an available line on the output worksheet, and the process was repeated for each ticker in the set.

 [^1]: Note that, in order for the compiled statistics to be accurate, the stock transactions first had to be sorted by ticker, and then by date (ascending).